 Neither aurre nor atze is used in the northern dialects.
-These dialects make use instead of aitzin 'frontside' and gibel 'liver', 'backside', employed in very much the same way as aurre and atze:
+These dialects make use instead of aitzin "frontside" and gibel "liver", "backside", employed in very much the same way as aurre and atze:

-gizonen aitzinean:

-before (the) men

-begi(en) aitzinean: gerla(ren) aitzinean: before the eyes before the war etxe(aren) gibelean:

-before the war behind the house
+gizonen aitzinean: before (the) men begi(en) aitzinean: before the eyes gerla(ren) aitzinean: before the war etxe(aren) gibelean: behind the house Pelloren gibelean: behind Pete negu aitzin: before the winter joan aitzin: before going

-Pelloren gibelean:

-behind Pete

-The allative forms are aitzina or aitzinera, gibela or gibelera.
+The allative forms are aitzina or aitzina or gibela or gibela.
 The latter two forms share all the meanings of atzera.
-In independent use aitzina is much more common than aitzinera.
+In independent use aitzina is much more common than aitzinara.

-Etymologically an inessive form (of aitzi, now sometimes used as a postposition meaning 'against'), aitzin itself may occur instead of aitzinean:
+Etymologically an inessive form (of aitzi, now sometimes used as a postposition meaning "against"), aitzin itself may occur instead of aitzinean: